Prostanthera cuneata

 Prostanthera cuneata, commonly known as alpine mint bush, is a species of flowering plant in the mint family Lamiaceae, and is endemic to mountainous areas of south-eastern continental Australia.
-It is an erect, compact shrub with egg-shaped leaves with the narrower end towards the base, and pale lavendar to almost white flowers with purple blotches.
+It is an erect, compact shrub with egg-shaped leaves with the narrower end towards the base, and pale lavender to almost white flowers with purple blotches.

 Description

 Prostanthera cuneata is usually an erect, more or less compact shrub that typically grows to a height of 0.5–1.5 m but often tending to prostrate as it ages.
 The branches are more or less cylindrical and covered with white hairs.
 The leaves are strongly aromatic when crushed, egg-shaped with the lower end towards the base, often appearing wedge-shaped, 4–6 mm long, 3.5–5 mm wide and sessile or on a petiole up to 0.5 mm long.
 The flowers are arranged singly in four to ten leaf axils near the ends of branchlets, each flower on a pedicel 1–2 mm long.
 The sepals are green, usually tinged with purple and form a tube 2.5–3 mm wide with two lobes.
 The lower sepal lobe is 3–4.5 mm long and the upper lobe 2.5–4 mm long.
 The petals are pale lavendar to almost white with reddish or purple blotches inside, 9–15 mm long, forming a tube 6–8 mm long.
 The lower central lobe is 6.5–9 mm long and the upper lobes are 5–6 mm long with a central notch 1–2 mm long.
 Flowering occurs from November to April.